dyfer08/UnityTools/README.md

 ## HCM (Hierarchy Color Manager)
-Assign colors to the gameobjects in your hierarchy window.
-This is based on tags.
+Assign colors to the gameobjects in your hierarchy window based on their tags.

 ![HCM in Unity](https://ferdinanddervieux.com/ImageHosting/HCM2.png)